Garhjat Hills: Geology

 The Garhjat hills are bounded by the Chotanagpur Plateau in the north, the Utkal plains in the east, the Mahanadi basin or the Chhattisgarh plains in the west and the Eastern Ghats to the south.
 Geologically, the region comprises crystalline rocks such as granites and gneisses that belong to the Archaean period.
 The Talcher, Barakar and Kamathi series of rocks containing shales and sandstones occur in the Sambalpur and Dhei districts.

 Drainage

 The northern Garhjat hills are a part of the Chotanagpur plateau while the southern part is an extension of the Eastern Ghats and can be divided into three - the northern uplands, the Mahanadi valley, and the south-western hills.
 The important rivers that drain the Garhjat hills are the Brahmani, the Mahanadi, the Baitarani and the Subarnarekha.
 The Odisha Highlands are densely forested with tropical semi-evergreen and tropical dry and moist deciduous forests.
-The Scheduled Tribes account for as much as 37% of the regions population and the Gonds are a major tribal group of this region.
+The Scheduled Tribes account for as much as 37% of the region's population and the Gonds are a major tribal group of this region.
 Malaria is a major public health concern in these hills.